JoaquinGimenez1/Documentation/README.md

 Install Activator from compiled source code

-> Next step may take a long time to complete. this process can take a long time dependig on your internet speed, this will install all dependecies required by Play-Framework
+> Next step may take a long time to complete.
+This will install all dependecies required by Play-Framework

 Make sure you are on the home directory of your user.